liamzebedee/awesome-solidity-patterns/README.md

  - **[Solidity semantics](https://github.com/liamzebedee/awesome-solidity-patterns/blob/master/solidity.md)**: common gotcha's/suprises in the semantics of Solidity
  - **[Self-study](https://github.com/liamzebedee/awesome-solidity-patterns/blob/master/self-study.md)**: read the codebases of larger projects, and run example contracts created by others to get tactile understanding of the language
  - **[Web3](https://github.com/liamzebedee/awesome-solidity-patterns/blob/master/web3.md)**: usage patterns for JavaScript interaction with Solidity
+ - **seth**: read my tutorial on this amazing tool by MakerDAO, [A Primer on Seth, Solidity's Swiss Army Knife](https://dev.to/liamzebedee/a-primer-on-seth-solidity-s-swiss-army-knife-mi3)

 Take a further read of https://github.com/fravoll/solidity-patterns